SongNotes Volumes 1-3

 The introduction was borrowed from the opening bars of my first piano concerto, which was at the time, still a collection of sketches.
 The pianist should think of a pair of clarinets, as scored in the concerto.

-The Silver Swan poem has been attributed, if arguably, to Orlando Gibbons, who set it as a madrigal.
+The Silver Swan poem has been attributed, if arguably, to Orlando Gibbons, who set it as a beautiful madrigal.
 It refers to the legend that the swan sings only at the moment of its death.
 Yet before its last breath, this swan takes a moment to comment on the state of the world.
-This song should begin in a regal but subdued manner; for the pianist, flutter pedal with una corda will produce the hushed, otherworldly quality needed under the “Farewell, all joys!” section, setting up the last line, to be delivered with dignified resignation, and without bitterness.
+This song should begin in a regal but subdued manner; for the pianist, flutter pedal with una corda will produce the hushed, otherworldly quality needed under the “Farewell, all joys!” section, setting up the last line, to be delivered with dignified resignation, without bitterness.

 Western Wind